besartelezi/besartelezi/README.md

 My name is Besart Elezi, and I just want to start off this README with some essential information and some fun facts about me!

-* I'm currently in training at BeCode to become a Fullstack Developer <!-- , and I'm currently looking for an internship -->
+* I'm currently a Full Stack Developer at Publican
 * Thanks to my background in Marketing, I can write some spicy READMES
 * Making memes is a passion of mine, especially memes about coding
 * Some of my hobbies are: Watching anime, reading manga/books, playing videogames, drawing, and writing